asiagromasia/Weather-App/README.md

 # Weather App for Android
-- connected to outside weather API for actual weather temp, images and description
+- loading remote data from OpenWeatherMap API for actual weather temp, forecast, images and description
 - option to place your zipcode
 - option to choose between daily and weekly weather
 - option to change between Fahrenheit and Celsius
 - option to view in horizontal way

+elements used: AppNavigator, Fragments (CurrrentForecastFragment, LocationEntryFragment), FloatingActionButton, RecyclerView

 # DEMO: